 We propose a hybrid ViT model for Incremental learning called \Ours (Debiased Dual Distilled Transformer). \Ours is data efficient and can be used equally well for both large and small-scale datasets (Fig.~\ref{plot}).
 The hybrid ViT designs \cite{swin,nest,vaswani2021scaling,cct} have proved to be more successful compared to pure self-attention based ViT designs at a lower computational cost.
 Specifically, our approach is based on a Nested Vision Transformer \cite{nest}, that uses local self-attention within the patches and then hierarchically aggregates non-local information via convolution and pooling operations.
 The benefit manifests via improved data efficiency which is important for the incremental training where each task episode has a limited data belonging to a relatively small group of classes.

-Given a hybrid ViT model, we note that a naive incremental baseline does not perform well and forgets the previous tasks.
-To render the ViT amenable to incremental setting, we propose two key modifications to minimize catastrophic forgetting. (a) \emph{Debiasing via Logit Adjustment:} In the incremental phases, a small exemplar set of old task data is maintained due to memory constraints \cite{icarl}.
-Since the classes in exemplar set are heavily imbalanced w.r.t the new task data, it causes biasness against the previously observed classes.
-We propose a simple logit adjustment strategy to put appropriate emphasis on the previous task to avoid representational and classifier biasness. (b) \emph{Dual Distillation:} In addition to the regular distillation loss applied on the logits/features \cite{icarl,lucir}, we propose to maintain the attention cast on the input image by the teacher model and the student model to be consistent as the incremental learning progresses.
-To this end, we leverage the visual interpretability properties of Nested Transformer to obtain gradient based class activation maps (GradCAM) that are enforced to be consistent during incremental learning.
+In order to render the ViT amenable to incremental setting, we propose two key components to minimize catastrophic forgetting. (a) \emph{Debiasing via Logit Adjustment:} In the incremental phases, usually a small exemplar set of old task data is maintained due to memory constraints \cite{icarl}.
+Since the classes in exemplar set are heavily imbalanced w.r.t the new task data, it bias the model against the previously observed classes.
+We propose a simple logit adjustment strategy to put appropriate emphasis on the previous task classes to avoid representational and classifier biasness. (b) \emph{Dual Distillation:} In addition to the regular distillation loss applied on the logits / features \cite{icarl,lucir}, we propose to maintain the attention cast on the input image by the teacher model and the student model to be consistent as the incremental learning progresses.
+To this end, we leverage the visual interpretability properties of Nested Transformer \cite{nest} to obtain salient regions using simple methods such as gradient based class activation maps, that are enforced to be consistent during incremental learning.

-In summary, the main highlights of our approach include: \begin{itemize} \item We develop a hybrid Nested Transformer model for incremental settings, that can adaptively learn new task distributions.
-In comparison to state of the art methods \cite{der,dytox,rps}, our approach performs favorably well without dynamically expanding its parameters as the number of tasks grow, making it easily scalable. \item Owing to the inherent long tail distribution in CIL, our debiased loss formulation allocates high emphasis to the imbalanced data from old tasks, thereby minimizing the loss of information relevant to the previous tasks. \item We show that maintaining the attention on regions that are most crucial for predicting a particular class helps avoid overwriting the important features during incremental learning. \item Our extensive results on CIFAR-100, MNIST, SVHN and ImageNet datasets demonstrate considerable gains over the recent top performing incremental learning methods in terms of average and final task accuracies, as well as minimizing the forgetness measure. \end{itemize}
+In summary, the main highlights of our approach are: \begin{itemize} \item We develop the first hybrid Transformer model for incremental settings, that can adaptively learn new task distributions.
+In comparison to state of the art methods \cite{der,dytox,rps}, our approach performs favorably well, as shown in Fig. \ref{plot}, even without dynamically expanding its parameters as the number of tasks grow, making it scale easily. \item Owing to the inherent long tail distribution in CIL, our debiased loss formulation allocates high emphasis to the imbalanced data from old tasks, thereby minimizing loss of information relevant to previous tasks. \item We show that maintaining the attention on regions that are most crucial for predicting a particular class helps avoid overwriting the important features during incremental learning. \item Our extensive results on CIFAR-100, MNIST, SVHN and ImageNet datasets demonstrate considerable gains over the recent top performing incremental learning methods in terms of average and final task accuracies, as well as minimizing the forgetness measure. \end{itemize}